Blasted246/TwitchTTSOffline/README.md

 python Twitch_TTS.py
 ```

+On Windows, you can also double‑click `Startup.bat` after editing `config.txt`.

 4. The bot will join your specified channel and read aloud all chat messages except your own.

 ---